The Son of the Sheik: Production

 At the time of the film's release, Rudolph Valentino was attempting to make a comeback in films.
 He rose to international stardom after the release of The Four Horsemen of the Apocalypse and The Sheik in 1921, both of which were box-office hits and solidified his image as "the Great Lover".
 By 1924, however, Valentino's popularity had begun to wane after he appeared in two box office failures, Monsieur Beaucaire and A Sainted Devil, both of which featured him in roles that were a departure from his "Great Lover" image.
-He also squabbled over money with Famous Players-Lasky, the studio he was signed to, which eventually led to him walking out on his contract.
-Famous Players-Lasky eventually released Valentino from his contract and he signed with United Artists in 1925.
+He also squabbled over money with Famous Players–Lasky, the studio he was signed to, which eventually led to him walking out on his contract.
+Famous Players–Lasky eventually released Valentino from his contract and he signed with United Artists in 1925.

 In an effort to capitalize on the success that Valentino had achieved with The Sheik, United Artists' president Joseph M. Schenck bought the rights to Edith Maude Hull's novel Son of the Sheik and cast Valentino in the dual role of father and son.

 Valentino was paid $100,000.
 The director was paid $75,000 and Frances Marion $25,000.

 The novel was adapted for the screen by Frances Marion and Fred de Gresac.
 The film was shot on location in California and in the Yuma Desert in Arizona.

 Reception

 Box office

 The Son of the Sheik opened at the Million Dollar Theater in Los Angeles on July 9, 1926 and played for four weeks.

 Valentino then embarked on a nationwide tour to promote the film as it rolled out around the first run theatres in the country's cities.
 On August 15, he collapsed in his New York City hotel room and was rushed to the hospital.
 Doctors discovered he had a perforated ulcer which required emergency surgery.
 After the surgery, Valentino developed peritonitis and died on August 23, 1926.

 The Son of the Sheik was put into general release nationwide on September 5, 1926, nearly two weeks after Valentino's death.
-The film grossed $1,000,000 within the first year of its release.
+The film grossed $1,000,000 worldwide within the first year of its release.
 Eventually it more than doubled that.

 Critical

-Some critics have heralded Valentino's performance in the film as one of the best of his career.
+Some critics consider Valentino's performance in the film as one of the best of his career.